 To Remove All Traces of Makeup

 Makeup remover is a vital first step in your skincare routine.
 By starting with a clean face, you are allowing yourself to actually cleanse, treat, and moisturize your bare skin with the following steps in your routine.

-- Avène Micellar Cleanser and Makeup Remover ($18): If you hate washing your face, simply pour a few drops of this product onto a cotton pad for easy makeup removal.
+- La Roche-Posay Micellar Cleansing Water for Sensitive Skin ($17): If you hate washing your face, simply pour a few drops of this product onto a cotton pad for easy makeup removal.

-- Almay Longwear Eye Makeup Remover Pads ($4): If you like to go heavy on the eye shadow, these wipes are great for making sure you get every last bit of mascara and eyeliner off (without rubbing it all over your face).
+- Almay Biodegradable Longwear and Waterproof Eye Makeup Remover Pads ($8): If you like to go heavy on the eye shadow, these wipes are great for making sure you get every last bit of mascara and eyeliner off (without rubbing it all over your face).

 Step 2: Cleanser

 Once the heavy stuff is removed, it’s cleansing time.
 A face wash should remove any excess makeup as well as oil and buildup that have accumulated throughout the day.